Yuwei-0913/Yuwei-0913/README.md

 ## Hi, I'm Yu-Wei Hsu 👻

- Freshman at Chung Yuan Christian University, Undergraduate Program in Intelligent Computing and Big Data
+ Freshman at Chung Yuan Christian University, Undergraduate Program in Intelligent Computing and Big Data,currently learning the Introduction to Computer Science
 ## About me
 -  Department: Undergraduate Program in Intelligent Computing and Big Data 1 grade
 -	 Currently learning Python and GitHub